The Postbaccalaureate Program at Wellesley

 How to apply

-Read the Application Instructions, then download and print an Admission Application Form.
+Read the Application Instructions, then fill out the Admission Application Form.
 If you are currently enrolled in classes, please ask current instructors to complete the Mid-Term Report Form.
 Please send a Letter of Recommendation Form to each person you have listed as a reference on the application.
 Academic references are the most helpful for the Board of Admission.
 Two recommendations are required.
 Please have each recommender send his or her completed form directly to Wellesley.

 Complete the Admission Application Form and mail it with a $50 check made out to Wellesley College, Board of Admission, 106 Central Street, Wellesley, MA 02481-8203.

 Similarities to and differences from traditional-age students

 Postbaccalaureate students attend daytime classes alongside traditional-age undergraduates, and whether they choose to study on a part- or full-time basis, they have access to the full support of Wellesley’s Continuing Education network and to all the facilities and services of Wellesley College—from the sports center to the computer labs.

 While the College supports postbaccalaureate students in nearly the same ways that it supports the traditional-age students, there are some differences to note.
 For example, priority for class enrollment is given first to traditional upper-class students and then to entering students each semester; due to our small class sizes, the College cannot guarantee registration for any specific course to postbaccalaureate students.
 Postbaccalaureate students include both men and women.
 There is no campus housing for postbaccalaureate students.